Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Architecture Constraints

-Finally, \cite{DeepHybridNetworks,Scattering2} propose to use a hybrid approach: The lower layers of a CNN are replaced by fixed scattering transforms while the upper layers are learned.
-Thus, the lower layers provide translation-invariant features without the need to learn the filters while the higher layers learn more abstract features.
-They show that the proposed method enables a performance boost when training on a limited subset of the entire training data.
-This demonstrates that the scattering transform does not loose any discriminative power while boosting the performance in the limited sample domain by incorporating geometrical prior knowledge.
+\cite{DeepHybridNetworks,Scattering2} introduce a hybrid scattering approach: The lower layers of a CNN are replaced by fixed scattering transformations while the upper layers are learned convolutions.
+Thus, the lower layer features are translation-invariant and fixed while the higher layers learn more abstract features.
+The proposed method enables a performance boost when training on limited training data subsets compared to a fully learnable CNN.
+This demonstrates that the scattering transform does not lose any discriminative power while boosting the performance in the limited sample domain by incorporating geometrical prior knowledge.

 The scattering transformation can also be used to compress the input images processed by a CNN to reduce the spatial resolution.
-While this saves parameters and training time, it still captures most of the signal information needed for classification permitting state-of-the-art classification results (\cite{OyallonCompressingScattering}).
+While this reduces parameters and training time, it still captures most of the signal information needed for classification permitting state-of-the-art classification results \citep{OyallonCompressingScattering}.

+\cite{ScatteringHomotopyDictionary} combine the scattering transformations with a single dictionary calculating a positive $\ell^1$ sparse code of the scattering coefficients.
+The dictionary is learned via homotopy iterative thresholding algorithms in combination with a classification MLP.
+This simplified CNN using only well-defined mathematical operators is able to outperform a deep CNN (AlexNet) on ImageNet.
+At the same time, the exact network properties can be investigated via the learned dictionary.

-\cite{Cotter} visualize the patterns that caused a large activation in each channel of a hybrid scattering CNN in order to further compare the filters used by scattering networks to those learned by conventional CNNs.
-Therefore, they use a method called DeScatterNet which sequentially inverts the operations of the scattering layers.
-They find that the CNN filters are more general, i.e. they are able to detect more complex shapes.
-To resolve this discrepancy, they propose to replace the averaging filters of the original scattering transformation by a more general filter which also has a spatial domain.
-They show that this procedure allows the scattering network to detect more complex shapes like corners, crosses and curves.
+\cite{Cotter} visualize the patterns that caused a large activation in each channel of a hybrid scattering CNN \citep{DeepHybridNetworks}.
+The filters used by scattering networks are then compared to the learned filters of conventional CNNs.
+Therefore, a method called DeScatterNet is used which sequentially inverts the operations of the scattering layers.
+In comparison, the CNN filters are more general, i.e. they are able to detect more complex shapes.
+To resolve this discrepancy, the authors propose to replace the averaging filters of the original scattering transformation by a more general filter which preserves the spatial domain.
+This procedure allows the scattering network to detect more complex shapes like corners, crosses and curves.